ohua-dev/alang-clike-parser/README.md

-# Parses simple S-Expressions into ALang
+# Parses a C/Rust like language into ALang

 See the test suite for examples